 The district shall receive written permission before releasing education records to any agency or individual not authorized by law to receive and/or view the education records without prior parental permission.
-The District shall maintain a record of requests by such agencies or individuals for access to, and each disclosure of, personally identifiable information (PII) from the education records of each student.
+The District shall maintain a record of requests by such agencies or individuals for access to, and each disclosure of, personally identifiable information ("PII") from the education records of each student.
 Disclosure of education records is authorized by law to school officials with legitimate educational interests.
-A personal record kept by a school staff member is not considered an education record if it meets the following tests:
+A personal record kept by a school staff member is not considered an education record if it:

-- it is in the sole possession of the individual who made it; - it is used only as a personal memory aid; and - information contained in it has never been revealed or made available to any other person, except the maker's temporary substitute.
+- is in the sole possession of the individual who made it; - is used only as a personal memory aid; and - contains information that has never been revealed or made available to any other person, except the maker's temporary substitute.